 When the freezing temperatures arrive and the water in your pipes freeze and enlarge, it can create anything from a tiny leak, to a full-fledge flooding of your home.
 HouseLogic.com said that water damage from broken pipes is one of the most usual homeowners insurance claims, with the standard claim costing approximately $5000.

 So what can you do in the event you think your pipes might be frozen?
 Epperson Service Experts is here to with a few tips.

-There are some signs that can reveal a frozen pipe.
-If you see a water line covered in frost or any lumps within the pipe, that is a pretty distinct sign that your water pipe is frozen.
-While it may seem straightforward to know if your water lines are frozen, just understand that not all plumbing pipes are easy to see.
-If you turn on the sink and the water isn’t running, or not flowing properly, or your toilets won’t refill after a flush, that’s also an indication that your pipes may be frozen.
+If you catch a water line coated in frost or any bulges within the pipe, that it’s a pretty sure sign that your water pipe is frozen.
+While it seems pretty easy to know if your water lines are frozen, remember not all plumbing pipes are visible.
+If you turn on the faucet and the water isn’t coming out, or not flowing properly, or your toilets aren’t filling back up after your flush, that’s also a sign that your pipes might be frozen.

-If the pipe has actually burst, begin soaking up the water with a mop, rags or sponges to clean up as much as you can before it causes damage.
-If the damage is critical, go ahead and reach out to your insurance agent – some homeowners insurance policies cover burst pipes that create water damage.
+Like we said before, first things first – turn off your home’s water supply.
+Then, call an expert plumber ASAP.
+As you wait on the plumber to get there, start soaking up the water with a mop, rags, sponges – whatever you have – to soak up as much water as possible before it causes damage.
+If the damage is critical, go ahead and give your insurance agent a call – a large number of homeowners insurance covers burst pipes that cause water damage.

 Don’t wait until a pipe bursts to understand how to turn off your water supply.
 Take some time now to learn just where your water supply valve is located and exactly how to shut off the water to your home.
 A little preparation now will save you precious time during a plumbing emergency.